telliott99/MyMath/kepler/kepler-ellipses-more.rst

 This whole problem of the orbits would be trivial if they were circular.
 Then, the velocity vector :math:`\mathbf{v} = \dot{\mathbf{r}}` would be perpendicular to the position vector :math:`\mathbf{r}`.
 On an ellipse, that isn't true.
 Newton's diagram is drawn above with :math:`AB` not perpendicular to :math:`AS`.

 But in an elliptical orbit, the planet's velocity is in the same direction as the tangent vector to the ellipse at that position.
 And the tangent vector has a nice relationship to the radial vector.
-We can get to the point more quickly by writing the parametrization
+We can get to the point more quickly by writing the :ref:`parametrization <ellipse-parametric>`:

 .. math::